lpuettmann/automation-patents/README.md

 - `nb`: Our classification of patents as either "automation" or "rest" according to the Naive Bayes algorithm.
 - `affil`: Two options ("sector of manufacture" and "industry of use")
 - `weight`: Uses either no weights ("none") or weights patents by the number of their citations.
-- `owner`: Four options ("other", "foreigners", "governments" and "universities")
+- `assignee`: Four options ("other", "foreigners", "governments" and "universities")
 - `patents`: Number of patent (equivalents).

 Be careful when you use this dataset, as some variables provide subsets to the dataset and some offer alternative datasets:
 - `affil` and `weight` are options you can choose
-- `nb` and `owner` contain the values for subsets of patents.
-So if, for example, you want to know how many automation patents there are in some industry that are owned by any entity, then you need to sum across the `owner` variable.
+- `nb` and `assignee` contain the values for subsets of patents.
+So if, for example, you want to know how many automation patents there are in some industry that are owned by any entity, then you need to sum across the `assignee` variable.

 ## 3. Commuting zone level dataset

 Includes the number of patents that can be used in a US commuting zones.

-- `czone`: ...
-- `patents`: ...
+- `cz`: Commuting zone
+- `year`: Grant year
+- `type`: Transformation.
+Either in absolute levels or transformed as described in paper.
+- `assignee`: Group who is assigned patent, as described above. `all` also contains the the other categories `university and public research`, `foreign` and `government`.
+- `weight`: Citation weights as described above.
+- `autopats`: Automation patents
+- `nonautopats`: All other patents, not described as automation patents.

 # How to use